Apply for a Utown@UBC Community Grant! Deadline is October 22.

-- Applicants must be residents of UTown@UBC - students, faculty, staff and other residents who live on the UBC Vancouver Campus.
+- Applicants who are residents of UTown@UBC - students, faculty, staff and other residents who live on the UBC Vancouver Campus.
+Download this application.

 - Applicants cannot profit financially from the project.
 Fundraising events with a strong community-building focus will be assessed for appropriateness.